Estimated reading time: 12 minutes

 If you have outstanding debts, like a mortgage for example, do you have a will or trust established?
 If something happened unexpectedly, what would happen to your estate?
 The estate tax return is due nine months after the date of death (aka the “death tax”).
 Be sure you aren’t leaving your family with an unexpected burden to address when they’ve already lost you.

 On a similar note, what about life insurance?
 Many people think life insurance is only a good idea if you have children or major assets.
 Not true!
-After working in the financial and life insurance industry for years, I’ve learned that life insurance is an excellent investment vehicle in certain situations.
+Having spent my career in the financial and life insurance industry, I’ve learned that life insurance is an excellent investment vehicle in certain situations.

 Once you’ve planted the seed and started growing your money, what do you hope to do with it?
 This question is a great “big picture” exercise I loved to discuss with clients.
 One woman I worked with wanted to establish a foundation.
 Another client wanted to look at bestowing her life insurance policy to an orphanage in Africa.
 Look at the plan for caring for your family and your estate.
 Beyond that, what type of legacy do you hope to leave behind?